- Tekla Structural Designer

 - Concrete member and slab design handbook

-While you can apply both normal and lightweight concrete in the wall properties, wall design using lightweight concrete is currently beyond scope.
+While you can apply both normal and lightweight concrete in the column properties, column design using lightweight concrete is currently beyond scope.

 Design parameters (Eurocode only)

-Located under the Design parameters heading in the wall properties, the following parameters relating to shrinkage and creep can be specified for individual walls.
+Located under the Design parameters heading in the column properties, the following parameters relating to shrinkage and creep can be specified for individual members.

 Permanent Load Ratio

 The permanent load ratio is used in the equation for determining the service stress in the reinforcement, which is in turn used in table 7.3N to determine the maximum allowable centre to centre bar spacing.
 It is also used to calculate the effective creep ratio which appears in the column slenderness ratio calculations.

 It is defined as the ratio of quasi-permanent load to design ultimate load.